cedardevs/onestop/docs/api/registry-api.md

 }
 ```

 ### Updating Existing Documents
-If the original input metadata format is JSON, `PATCH` requests can be used to modify or add subsections of the record.
+If the original input metadata format is JSON, `PATCH` requests  via the [endpoint](#endpoint) specified above can be used to modify or add subsections to a record.
 Currently, `PATCH` requests will fully replace an existing key-value pair or add a new one to the final merged document.
 JSON lists and objects sent in a `PATCH` request should therefore be the desired _complete_ element.

 XML `PATCH` requests are not supported.